-The City Council is considering an amendment to the Bellevue Land Use Code (LUC) in order to create permit processes, development standards and design guidelines specific to light rail facilities.
-The Draft Light Rail Overlay prepared for Council consideration contains both procedural and substantive code provisions.
-However, the focus of discussion during the November 13 Study Session will be limited to the procedural sections of the Overlay.
-Sections of the Draft Light Rail Overlay that contain design and mitigation requirements (including the development standards and design guidelines) will be the topic of discussion during the Council Study Session tentatively scheduled for November 26.
+The City Council is considering an amendment to the Bellevue Land Use Code (LUC) in order to create permit processes, development standards, and design guidelines specific to light rail facilities.
+The Draft Light Rail Overlay prepared for Council consideration contains both procedural and substantive code provisions, and a series of Study Sessions is planned to review the components of the draft Overlay in more detail.